DNA-and-Natural-Algorithms-Group/piperine/README.md

 `piperine-design my.crn -n 3`

 The `-n 3` argument tells Piperine to generate three candidate sets of sequences.
+Note that this execution is likely to tell you that the sticky-end criteria need to be relaxed, as per the example below.
-This execution will generate a number of intermediate files suffixed by .sys, .pil, .fixed, and .mfe.
+If successful, this execution will generate a number of intermediate files suffixed by .sys, .pil, .fixed, and .mfe.
 Most users will only be interested in the candidate comparison report suffixed by score_report.txt and the files suffixed by .seqs which contain the sequence identities of the strands.
 At the end of the process, the winning candidate will be announced.
 Sequence sets are indexed starting at 0 and saved to filenames `my`__i__`.crn`, for index __i__.